snlamm/grind-mixins/README.md

 ## Contributing
 Contributions are always welcome!
 You are encouraged to open issues and merge requests.

-Much of the dev environment is borrowed from Grind Framework, while the README borrows some language from the Grind Docs.
+Some of the dev environment is borrowed from Grind Framework, while the README borrows some language from the Grind Docs.

 To run the tests, use `npm run test`.

+## Release Notes

+### 0.1.4
+Inheritance
+- Inheritance chains no longer require a base class.

+Dev Environment
+- Update travis for node 8.
+- Update devDependencies.

+### 0.1.3
+MixinProvider
+- Add a default priority to avoid errors when used in Grind 0.6.
+- Re-cache mixins each time the provider is rerun to properly track changes to mixin code in development.